-Bria is currently on a one year student placement with Bespoke HR as an HR Assistant.
+Bria originally joined Bespoke HR on a year student placement as an HR Assistant.
 We asked her why she wanted to focus on HR for her year out, what attracted her to a small business and why other businesses should consider taking on placement students.

 When did you join Bespoke HR and what attracted you to the role?

 I originally joined in August 2019 for my year in industry as part of my degree.
 I was attracted to the role because of the variety of issues that Bespoke HR deals with, I knew that having the opportunity to do my placement here would mean that I would be able to see so many different aspects of HR, for such a wide range of different clients.